 An RSTA transmitting a R2I NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the bandwidth of the Ranging NDP Announcement frame and/or the I2R NDP; which are obtained from the RXVECTOR parameter CH_BANDWIDTH of the Ranging NDP Announcement frame or I2R NDP respectively.
 For the Ranging NDP Announcement frame, when not received in an HE/VHT/HT PPDU: from the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the Ranging NDP Announcement frame is received in a non-HT duplicate PPDU and is 20 MHz when the Ranging NDP Announcement frame is received in a non-HT PPDU.

+If the bandwidth is less than or equal to 80 MHz, the ISTA shall set the I2R N_STS subfield and the R2I N_STS subfield in the STA Info field of the Ranging NDP Announcement frame each to a value not to exceed the RSTA assigned I2R STS ≤ 80 MHz and RSTA assigned R2I STS ≤ 80 MHz respectively.
+If the bandwidth is greater than 80 MHz, the ISTA shall set these same subfields to values not to exceed the RSTA assigned I2R STS > 80 MHz and RSTA assigned R2I STS > 80 MHz respectively.

+The ISTA shall set the I2R Rep subfield and R2I Rep subfield in the STA Info field of the Ranging NDP Announcement frame each to a value not to exceed the RSTA assigned I2R rep and RSTA assigned R2I rep respectively.
+Furthermore, the total number of LTF in the I2R NDP and R2I NDP, based on the number of spatial streams and repetitions, shall not exceed the RSTA assigned I2R LTF Total and RSTA assigned R2I LTF Total respectively.